AlvaroSalvadorLopez/football-market-value-prediction/README.md

 **Predicting the market value of professional soccer players using machine learning and data analysis.**

 ## 📌 Project Overview
+🔍 This project was developed as part of my Computer Engineering degree at Universidad Francisco de Vitoria (UFV), Madrid, Spain.
 This project presents the development of a **predictive model** to estimate the **market value** of soccer players using **machine learning techniques** and **data analysis**.
 The model leverages **historical data from Transfermarkt and FBref** (2017-2020 seasons) to provide accurate predictions based on player performance, age, position, and other key attributes.

 ## 🎯 Objectives